 In this article we shall appreciate various tips to prepare marketing as a function of management for an MBA entrance interview.
-Go through the following five points to prepare for marketing-related questions:
+Go through some basics on marketing that you should know for the interview:

 Understand the challenge

 Marketing is the most widely quoted area of specialization in an MBA interview.
 It is extremely popular amongst the MBA aspirants, hence the need to create a differentiator is very strong.
 The general myth about Marketing being synonymous with Selling needs to be dispelled.Apparently it offers the path of least resistance when it comes to defending functional preferences; but one needs to understand the covert challenge.

 Marketing is the process of understanding the needs of target customers and delivering the desired satisfactions more effectively and efficiently than competitors.The key words in this definition are :

 - Needs: The marketer needs to listen to the needs of the customer to be able to offer them a satisfying and delighting value proposition.
 The closer the marketing offer is to the customer needs, the stronger is the value proposed to the customers.

 - Target Customers: It is not possible for the marketer to cater to the needs of all existing segments in the markets; hence it is very critical to identify the target segment(s) and channelize the marketing efforts accordingly to ensure efficiency and effective utilization of resources.

 - Satisfactions: This refers to the ability of the product /service to satisfy the need of the target customer.
 In the current marketing scenario, the challenge has elevated to not just satisfying the target customer, but delighting and pampering him.